NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/auto_set_fsxn_auto_grow/README.md

 - secretsManagerRegion - Defines the region where your secrets are stored.
 - autoSizeMode - Defines the auto size mode you want to set the volume to.
 Valid values are:
     - grow - The volume will automatically grow when it reaches the grow threshold.
-    - grow_shrink - The volume will automatically grow and shrink when it eachs the shrink threshold.
+    - grow_shrink - The volume will automatically grow, and shrink when it reachs the shrink threshold.
     - off - The volume will not automatically grow or shrink.
 - growThresholdPercentage - The percentage of the volume that must be used before the volume will grow.
 - maxGrowSizePercentage - The maximum size the volume can auto grow to expressed in terms of a percentage of the volume size.
 The default is 200%.